Panarchists

 Max Borders, you may recall, wrote the interesting series on the Thousand Nations website, describing panarchy without using the word.
 Well now he has stepped up to a challenge to debate innovations in governance on that site (and be sure to read the excellent comment by our own Adam Knott), only now he has planted himself firmly in the panarchist camp.

-2010/02/24 Posted by Dwight Johnson | Uncategorized | Leave a Comment
+2010/02/24 Posted by Dwight Johnson | Uncategorized | | No Comments Yet

 Words of encouragement from readers

 Some interesting emails received recently at Panarchy South Jersey.
+Do you need help with a loan modification?

 SALUTE!
 I couldnt agree more on everything I have read thus far.
 Im at work and cant read everything at the moment but will when at lunch as well from home – from what I see so far, EXCELLENT!
 [Tony Watson]